Giants’ Eli Manning retires after 16 seasons, 2 Super Bowls

 EAST RUTHERFORD, N.J.
 (AP)Eli Manning ended his 16-year NFL career on his own terms.
 He was classy, well-prepared and walked away as a New York Giant.

-”From the very first moment I did it my way,” said the low-key Manning, who followed in steps of Archie, his father, and Peyton, his brother, as NFL quarterbacks. ”I could not be someone other than who I am.
+”From the very first moment I did it my way,” said the low-key Manning, who followed in steps of father Archie and brother Peyton, as NFL quarterbacks. ”I could not be someone other than who I am.
 Undoubtedly, I would have made the fans, the media, even the front office more comfortable being a rah-rah guy.

 ”But that’s not me,” Manning said. ”Ultimately I choose to believe that my teammates and the fans learned to appreciate that.
 What they got was pure unadulterated Eli.”